 “I am confident that our process was lawful, and obviously the Department and I acted on legal advice in determining how to take that process forward”.

 No. It is clear that we needed to ensure that there were no risks around the two contracts for the capacity that we need to bring in an unhindered supply of medicines, whatever the Brexit scenario.
-I do not know whether she thinks it would have been worth bearing the risk of a court case, which may well have struck down the capacity to make sure that people who have serious and life-threatening conditions can get the medicines that they want.
+I do not know whether the hon.
+Lady thinks it would have been worth bearing the risk of a court case, which may well have struck down the capacity to make sure that people who have serious and life-threatening conditions can get the medicines that they want.
 She implied that she was against such assurances, and I think that would have been a mistake.

 I support the withdrawal agreement—it is a good deal—but I also support our being ready for no-deal eventualities.
 I was reassured by the Secretary of State’s answer to the question from my hon.
 Friend the Member for Nuneaton (Mr Jones) about stockpiling medicines that can be stockpiled, but for those that cannot be stockpiled, what action is the Secretary of State taking to be sure that they can be air-freighted rather than have to come through the tunnel?